École secondaire Père-René-de-Galinée

-Academics
+Events and Academics

 PRDG is renowned in Waterloo Region ranking among the region's top schools with an overall Fraser Institute rating of 7.8 out of 10 for its high standard of French education as well as its International Baccalaureate program.

 Offering the Middle Years program, students are challenged to think outside the box in order to solve issues of the day.